Single Ventricle Research Fund (SVRF)

 What Fits

-Deadlines are subject to change at the discretion of Additional Ventures in response to nationally or globally related events, including the COVID-19 pandemic.
+Deadlines are subject to change at the discretion of Additional Ventures in response to nationally or globally related events.

-The SVRF has previously focused its funding cycles in specific areas, including biomarkers & non-invasive interventions (2021) and basic cardiovascular development (2022).
-In it’s third (2023) and fourth (2024) cycles, the SVRF hosted an open call, accepting all proposals relevant to SV.
-Historically, award cycles have selected 14-17 proposals each year and have collectively awarded almost $40M to support SV research.
+Historically, the SVRF has selected 14-17 proposals each year and has collectively awarded almost $48M to support SV research.
 View our list of funded studies for additional information on our SVRF awardees.

 Award Amount

-Up to $600,000 in direct costs to be utilized over (3) years for independent investigator track awards.
-Career Development track awards are eligible for up to $300,000 in direct costs.
+Up to $600,000 in direct costs for the Independent Investigator Track awards.
+The Career Development Track awards are eligible for up to $300,000 in direct costs.
+Awards under both tracks span over three (3) years.
+Indirect costs up to 10% will be provided in addition to the total funded amount.

 Deadlines